Never been to Disneyland? I’ve got THE reason why you need to go … Disneyland Halloween.

 One of our favorite rides in all of Disneyland is the Radiator Springs Racers at Disney California Adventure.

-TOP TIP: The only other option to get on Radiator Springs Racers is to ride in the SINGLE line.
+TOP TIP: The only other option to get on Radiator Springs Racers is to ride in the Single Rider line.
 This is perfectly fine if you have kids, say 8 and older.
 You usually end up riding not in the same car, but within the same group of cars and you get through INFINITELY faster!

 Radiator Springs Racers are basically Test Track at Epcot at Walt Disney World but 20X more fun and outfitted as characters from “Cars,” pitting you in a race against one another.

 It does not get a total remake for Halloween, but is eerily awesome at dark lit up in bright spotlights of Halloween colors shown in the photo above.